-TraceTogether phone tracking app.
+TraceTogether phone tracking application.

 Photographer: Lauryn Ishak / Bloomberg